aboutcode-org/scancode.io/docs/custom-pipelines.rst

     class ScanAndReport(ScanCodebase):
         """
-        Run the ScanCodebase built-in pipeline steps and generate a licenses report.
+        Runs the ScanCodebase built-in pipeline steps and generate a licenses report.
         """

         @classmethod